FusionAuth/fusionauth-site/DocsDevREADME.md

 The theme pages are kinda complex because they a data file which is iterated over and conditionally generates asciidoc.
 This ascii doc is then included.
 Because you can't do includes of includes (that I could figure out), the liquid file has to be included in the top level file.

+### Adding an example app

+* Create a repo.
+It should have the prefix `fusionauth-example-` and you should add both the owners (as admins) and developer team (as maintainers).
+* Add a readme and a license (apache2).
+It's great for the readme to point at the blog post, but you can also update the readme after your post is live.
+* Add an entry in https://github.com/FusionAuth/fusionauth-site/blob/master/site/_data/exampleapps.yaml (you can do it on your blog post branch).
+Note that you can only put an app in one tech group, and that if it is a JavaScript app, use JavaScript, not typescript, as the group name.

+This will add an example app to the example apps section.

 ## Expert Advice

 The places to put files for the Expert Advice sections differ from the regular blog.